xenosl/Easy-gRPC/README.md

-# grpc-quick
+# gRPC-Quick

-A framework for quick integration and simplified use of gRPC.
+Tiny grpc wrapper for quick integration and simple use.